 Location.
-43° 8.211′ N, 70° 39.609′ W. Marker is in York, Maine, in York County.
-Marker is at the intersection of Lindsay Road and Organug Road on Lindsay Road.
+43° 9.933′ N, 70° 35.567′ W. Marker is in York, Maine, in York County.
+Marker is on Sohier Park Rd 0.1 miles from Nubble Rd, on the right when traveling east.
+Marker is at the east end of the Sohier Park parking lot.
 Touch for map.
-Located in landscaped triangular median.
 Marker is in this post office area: York ME 03909, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on September 11, 2017.
-This page originally submitted on September 9, 2017, by Marc Belanger of Taunton, Massachusetts.
-This page has been viewed 68 times since then and 20 times this year.
-Photos: 1, 2, 3, 4. submitted on September 9, 2017, by Marc Belanger of Taunton, Massachusetts.
-5. submitted on September 11, 2017. • Bill Pfingsten was the editor who published this page.
+This page was last revised on September 24, 2020.
+It was originally submitted on May 22, 2012, by Matt Gilbertson of Medford, Massachusetts.
+This page has been viewed 508 times since then and 2 times this year.
+Photos: 1, 2. submitted on May 22, 2012, by Matt Gilbertson of Medford, Massachusetts.
+3. submitted on August 29, 2015. • Bill Pfingsten was the editor who published this page.